UK’s most remote pub cancels Harry Potter party after JK Rowling backlash

 “Finally we would just like to reiterate that the pub cares about everyone in our community, and we would ask folk to be kind and respectful to eachother, and our staff.
 Should anyone have an issue please reach out to the management committee direct through appropriate formal channels.
 Cheers!”

-The community-owned tavern is known as the UK mainland’s “most remove pub”, only reachable by walking 18 miles or a seven-mile sea crossing.
+The community-owned tavern is known as the UK mainland’s “most remote pub”, only reachable by walking 18 miles or a seven-mile sea crossing.

 In 2022, the pub offered a free drink to walkers if they could get there for a short campaign.